microsoft/code-with-engineering-playbook/continuous-integration/readme.md

 &#9745; The build should include all steps required to setup an environment for use.
 This means the build should automate pulling database schemas from the scm repository and applying it to the target environment.
 This also includes automating the steps to seed that environment with the necessary test data required to run isolated end-to-end automated tests.

 &#9745; A single command should have the capability of building the system.
 This is also true for builds running on a CI server or on a developers local machine.

 &#9745; It's essential to have a master build that's runnable through standalone scripts and not dependent on a particular IDE.
 Build manifests should run locally for developers through their IDE of choice and maintain enough flexibility to run within a CI server.
 As an example, dockerizing your build process offers this level of flexibility as VSCode and IntelliJ supports [docker plugin](https://code.visualstudio.com/docs/containers/overview) extensions.

 ## Build Environment Dependencies

-### Principles
+### Build Environment Principles

 &#9745; Build automation scripts often require specific software packages and version pre-installed within the runtime environment of the OS.
 This presents some challenges as build processes typically version lock these dependencies.
 For these reasons, the below principles should be considered when implementing your build automation tool chain.

 &#9745; Dependent software package installation like Docker, Maven, npm, etc should be baked into your build automation process.
 For this reason, docker should be considered as part of your CI workflow.

 &#9745; We encourage maintaining a consistent developer experience for all members across the dev crew.
 There should be a central automated manifest / process that streamlines the installation and setup of any software dependencies.
 This way developers can replicate the same build environment locally as the one running on a CI server.

 ## Infrastructure as Code

 One approach we recommend: manage (almost) everything as code.
 This includes:

 - Configuration Files
 - Configuration Management